 The Mendon Water Commission encourages you to attend regularly scheduled meetings.
 An important topic of ongoing discussion will concern the establishment and financing of a future permanent water supply for East Mendon.
 The commissioners meet in the Mendon Town Hall usually every other Tuesday at 7:00 p.m.
 Please contact the office to confirm meeting dates.
 Also, as the situation warrants, public hearings will be held and you will be notified through the news media or by mail.

 Improvements and Accomplishments

-- Semi annual flushing of fire hydrants and exercising of hydrant gates - Replaced meters at different residences - Cross connections devices surveyed and documented - Testing of several site for possible water supply - Installed new hydrants in conjunction with the State Highway Project.
+- Annual flushing of fire hydrants and exercising of hydrant gates Hydrant replacement on Cape Road. - Replaced meters at different residences - Cross connections devices surveyed and documented

 In Progress